 We aspire to provide an environment for student excellence in academics, behavior, and leadership that result in lifelong learners who contribute to a global society.

-All students will improve in reading comprehension across the curriculum.
+K - 3 students will improve in reading comprehension across the curriculum.